MathRPG/ispd-plugin/dev/NOTES.md

 ### Logging Facility

-Again, Singleton probably applies here.

-Furthermore, a _proper_ logging library should be added to the project.

-Also, a logging _standard_ needs to be developed.
+Logging _standards_ needs to be developed.
 - Be careful to not revert to log-and-throw!

 ### ResourceManager